FoodStak

 Ingredients

-This is an overview of the ingredients I used to make this recipe, with possible alternatives and why I may have used them.
+This is just an overview of the ingredients I used to make this recipe, along with possible alternatives and why I may have used them.
 A complete list of ingredients and full instructions can be found in the Recipe Card below.
 Or click the 'Jump to Recipe' button at the top of this post.
-Tip: Always read through a recipe before you start, to ensure you have all the ingredients and understand the method.

 For the Pastry